obarthel/amiga-smbfs/README.md

 #### 5.1.6. `DOMAIN=WORKGROUP/K`

-This option may be omitted, in which case the **smbfs** program will ask the file server about the workgroup which it is a member of.
+This option may be omitted, in which case the **smbfs** program will ask the file server about the work group which it is a member of.
 Should the server fail to respond with this information, the **smbfs** program will use `WORKGROUP` as the domain name.

 You should not need to specify the name of the work group or domain which the file server to connect to is a member of.
 However, if you do need to use it, you must make sure that the name is not longer than 16 characters.
 The name you provide will be translated to all upper case characters.

 You need not provide for a work group or domain name on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this:

 <pre>
-SetEnv smbfs_workgroup *name of domain or workgroup* Copy ENV:smbfs_workgroup ENVARC:
+SetEnv smbfs_workgroup *name of domain or work group* Copy ENV:smbfs_workgroup ENVARC:
 </pre>